How International Schools Stream $2,500 Tournaments Live

 "In most international contexts, the average teacher stays for about four years at a school, so it's a significant turnover rate.
 And so you need to have tools in place that can be easily transferred from one staff member to the next."

-Alex had seen it before: talented people build impressive custom systems, then leave the school.
+Alex had seen it before: talented people build impressive custom systems, then leave.
 The entire structure disappears.
+When the decision went to his director, price helped close it:

 "It's very cheap by ed tech standards.
 So that also just means we're happy to just roll it over year to year and it's not as complicated as a decision as other tools."